About the Workshop

 - Key facial anatomy concepts, including facial contraindications, zones of adherence, and correcting complications and adverse events

-The color training manual also includes a detailed overview of dosing, indications for treatment, safe injection techniques, and generally accepted practices for the following Botox treatments:
+The color training manual also includes a detailed overview of various subjects, such as dosing, indications for treatment, safe injection techniques, and generally accepted practices for the following Neurotoxins treatments:

 - Glabellar complex area